Velociraptor45/Xipona/readme.md

 ### Frontend

-Blazor does not support user secrets, so you have to use the `variables.json` under Xipona.Frontend.WebApp/wwwroot. `XIPONA_API_URL` is already defined, if you want to use the others, they must be set by you either in `variables.json` as well or you create an `appsettings.Local.json`.
+Blazor Webassembly does not support user secrets, so you have to use the `variables.json` under Xipona.Frontend.WebApp/wwwroot. `XIPONA_API_URL` is already defined, if you want to use the others, they must be set by you in `variables.json` as well or you create an `appsettings.Local.json` in the same directory.